American College Counseling Association

 The American College Counseling Association (ACCA) is a division of the American Counseling Association (ACA) for counselors working in higher education.

 History

 ACCA was created in 1991, in response to the disaffiliation of the American College Personnel Association (ACPA), to ensure a continued place within ACA (then American Association for Counseling and Development) for those working in colleges and universities.
-ACPA’s decision reflected the “intent to serve those with a primary identity in student affairs.
-Consequently, individuals working in higher education who had a primary professional identity in counseling had to reevaluate their professional affiliations” (Davis, 1998, p.
-7).
 Gene Meadows served as the first president of ACCA.

-Visions, the organization’s newsletter, is published three times per year and is now disseminated electronically.
+Visions, the organization's newsletter, is published three times per year and is now disseminated electronically.
 The Journal of College Counseling was initiated in 1998 as a scholarly journal with an orientation to the work of practitioners.

 Since 2002, ACCA has also sponsored a biennial national conference, co-hosted with one of its state divisions, in addition to its annual business meeting and other activities held at the ACA conference.